mapbox/postgis-vt-util/README.md

 ### Sieve ###

-Filters small rings (both inner and outer) from a multipolygon bases on area.
+Filters small rings (both inner and outer) from a multipolygon based on area.

 __Parameters:__